INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Technical Assistance
 ^^^^^^^^^^^^^^^^^^^^

-Technical Assistance is modelled as a period of engagement between a funding organisation and a recipient organisation with a defined start and end date.
+Technical Assistance (TA) is modelled as a period of engagement between a funding organisation and a recipient organisation with a defined start and end date.

 This period of engagement can be broken down on the Technical Assistance Details tab into a series of component activities (as well as high-level information that covers the whole engagement where appropriate).